spooderman11/fastify-mongodb-boilerplate/README.md

 - `prefix` is the prefix for the routes.
 You can leave it blank if you don't want to use any prefix.
 - `mongoURL` is the URL to connect to your database.
 You can find it in your database cluster settings.
 - `port` is the port on which you want to run your server.
 - `host` is the host you want to run your server on.
 By default it is `localhost`.
-You can also set it to `
+You can also set it to `0.0.0.0` if you want to run it on your IP address.

 Step 4: Run the server